-There is also provision for individual modules to be studied on a stand-alone basis.
-Students may take up to four individual modules (60 credits) on a stand-alone basis, with the exception of the Research Proposal and Dissertation modules, without being registered for the MSc or PGDip in Organizational Psychology / Human Resource Management.
+There is also provision for individual modules to be studied on a stand-alone basis, subject to module availability.
+Students may take up to four individual modules (60 credits) on a stand-alone basis, with the exception of the Research Project modules (Research Proposal and Dissertation), without being registered for the MSc or PGDip in Organizational Psychology / Human Resource Management.